Thanksgiving Looks for Grown-ass Women

 6. It won't be constricting.

-No matter what aesthetic you're aiming to achieve on Thanksgiving, it may not be the day for tighter waistbands that will press and dig into your stomach or sides. being that it's an outfit you'll have on for a majority of the day.
-Opt for a giving waistband that you can adjust as needed, like drawstring, elasticized, or even wrap style.
+No matter what aesthetic you're aiming to achieve on Thanksgiving, it may not be the day for tighter waistbands that will press and dig into your stomach or sides, being that it's an outfit you'll have on for a majority of the day.
+Opt for a giving waistband that you can adjust as needed like drawstring, elasticized, or even wrap style.

 7. Your layers won't feel like they're suffocating you.

 This tip is similar to the first one, but not quite the same.
-You may want to avoid bulky layering that will restrict your movement, and opt for lighter layers than you can adjust as needed.
-Like a light cardigan under a puffer jacket.
+You may want to avoid bulky layering that will restrict your movement, and opt for lighter layers than you can adjust as needed, like a light cardigan under a puffer jacket.
 It may be suitable for outside in the chilly weather, but overbearing inside when you're busy running around the kitchen.

 Essentially, you deserve comfort and joy this holiday season.
-May your outfit fill you with comfort and joy, and may this article help you achieve just that.
+May your outfit fill you with that comfort and joy, and may this article help you achieve just that.

 What Does It Mean For an Outfit to Be Appropriate to a Situation?